SarahMumbua/toy-problems/README.md

 2. navigate to the folder contaiing index.html
 3. open the index.html on the browser most preferably Google chrome.

-# BDD
-The final program should resemble the sample provided

 ## Technologies Used
 ### HTML